- Outdoor lighting can help enhance the security and appearance of your facility.

 - Uniformity.
 Important for avoiding dark areas and enhancing the effectiveness of security cameras.

 - Glare.
-Lighting aimed in the wrong direction can cause glare, reducing the visibility of occupants and security personnel.
+Light aimed in the wrong direction can cause glare, reducing visibility.

-To optimize savings and security, it is important to incorporate these design elements with an energy-efficient lighting strategy.
+To optimize savings and security, it's important to incorporate these design elements into an energy-efficient lighting strategy.

 So, how do you maintain a safe, secure environment while minimizing lighting costs?
-The most effective method is to combine energy-efficient lighting technologies with appropriate controls and operational practices.
+Effective strategies include the following:

-Metal halide and high-pressure sodium lamps are the most widely used technologies for outdoor facility lighting.
-When lighting is scheduled for replacement, or an economic analysis supports an upgrade, install lower wattage lamps and fixtures in areas with excess light.
-One to three foot candles of illumination at ground level is typically adequate for security.
+- Reduced wattage lamps.
+Consider installing lower wattage lamps and fixtures in areas with excess light.
+Typically, one to three foot-candles of illumination at ground level is adequate for security.
 A simple, inexpensive light meter can be used to measure light levels around your facility.